flux-framework/flux-operator/docs/development/developer-guide.md

  - flux-core / flux-sched with flux-security should be installed and ready to go.
  - If you haven't created a flux user, one will be created for you (with a common user id 1000)
  - Any executables that the flux user needs for your job should be on the path (if launching command directly)
+ - Do not have any requirements (data or executables in root's home)
  - The container (for now) should start with user root, and we run commands on behalf of flux.
  - You don't need to install the flux-restful-api (it will be installed by the operator)
  - munge should be install, and a key generated at `/etc/munge/munge.key`